 – Quotable: “It’s unfortunate that North Dakotans will not have access to recreational cannabis for a little while longer.
 However, the success that New Approach North Dakota had in collecting signatures shows that there is significant support for recreational cannabis in the state.
 We look forward to a day when the shadow of the War on Drugs lifts over North Dakota,” Travis Copenhaver, a partner at law firm Vicente Sederberg, said in a press release.

-– The Result: On the surface, South Dakota’s result is a bit of an enigma.
+– The Result: On the surface, South Dakota’s election result is a bit of an enigma.
 Voters rejected Measure 27, which would have legalized adult-use cannabis, by a margin of 52.9% to 47.1% — somewhat surprising considering voters approved a legalization measure two years ago that was ultimately struck down by an overzealous state Supreme Court.

 – Why It Matters: It’s another hard lesson learned for activists in South Dakota.
 After working so hard to get a bill passed in 2020, only to have the Supreme Court override the will of the people, changes were made in the language to avoid the high court’s ire.
 As Leafly editor Bruce Barcott explained in a post-election column, “Measure 27 would have legalized cannabis possession for adults, but contained no provisions for legal regulated sales.”
 So cannabis would be legal.
 But there would be no stores to sell it?
 Barcott imagines voters responding collectively with a four-letter expletive.
 The lesson in 2022 might be that people don’t just want legal weed … they also want a way to buy it … and that might require another fight with the Supreme Court.